xabikos/personal-blog/source/_posts/2015-10-03-Webpack-aliases-and-relative-paths.md

 {% endtabbed_codeblock %}
 That means we have a Utility component (you could consider it a separate file) that is used by both App and Home component and on top of this Home component uses also an external service.
 This is reflected in the file system as:

-{% image fancybox nocaption fig-100 clear group:webpack FolderStructure.png "folder structure" %}
+{% image fancybox nocaption fig-33 center clear group:webpack FolderStructure.png "folder structure" %}

 Even in new ES6 module system when we need a reference in a piece of code in our project that is not a node module, we need to reference it by relative path to the file we need it.
 So to make it more concrete the import code for App component looks like this:

-{% tabbed_codeblock Add react content to Razor view %}
+{% tabbed_codeblock Import Utility module %}
     <!-- tab js -->
 import Home from './home.jsx';
 import Utility from './common/utility.jsx';